======================================================================

 make it useful for watch cases.
 Some artists work with titanium to

-Titanium may be anodized to vary the thickness of the surface oxide
+anodized to vary the thickness of the surface oxide layer, causing

-layer, causing optical interference fringes and a variety of bright
+optical interference fringes and a variety of bright colors.
+With its

-colors.
-With this coloration and chemical inertness, titanium is a
+variable coloration and chemical inertness, titanium is a popular

 Titanium has a minor use in dedicated non-circulating coins and

 medals.
-In 1999, Gibraltar released the world's first titanium coin
+In 1999, the world's first titanium coin was minted for

-for the millennium celebration.
-The Gold Coast Titans, an Australian
+until its closure in 2023.
+The Gold Coast Titans, an Australian rugby

-rugby league team, award a medal of pure titanium to their player of
+league team, award a medal of pure titanium to their player of the

 Medical